 The second stage of a contract’s lifecycle consists of writing the details of the legally binding document.
 Any contract clauses, important information, and key dates will be written.
 All contract parties will be involved with this.

 The third stage of a contract’s lifecycle details the negotiation of terms and conditions set in the legal agreement.
-All contract parties will deliberate and redline, eventually coming to an agreement on the terms, clauses, and conditions.
+All contract parties will deliberate and redline, eventually agreeing to the terms, clauses, and conditions.

 Approval & Signature